vippsas/vipps-psp-api/vipps-psp-api.md

 Note that the `responseCode` query parameter is critical.

-When Vipps sends the status in the response to the second `makePayment` request should never be `SOFT_DECLINE`, only `FAIL` or `OK`.
+When Vipps sends the status in the response to the second `makePayment` request, it should never be `SOFT_DECLINE`, only `FAIL` or `OK`.
-Once the status is returned it will be displayed to the user as normal in the app.
+Once the status is returned, it will be displayed to the user as normal in the app.

 ```json
 Authorization: makePaymentToken